 These Rules and the statement of purposes of the Association must not be altered except in accordance with the Act.

-(1) A person who applies and is approved for membership as provided in these Rules is eligible to be a member of the Association on payment of the entrance fee and annual subscription payable under these Rules.
+(1) A person who applies and is approved for membership, as provided in these Rules, is eligible to be a member of the Association on payment of the annual subscription payable under these Rules.
+The Society may charge a membership enrolment fee.
 Health professional undergraduate students are eligible for free membership until their graduation as a health professional.

-(b) the admission as a member is approved by the board.
+the admission as a member is approved by the Board.

 (3) An application of a person for membership of the Association must